SionBayliss/HierarchicalML/README.md

 2/ ***labels file*** -  a file containing one label per row corresponding to the order of the samples in the features file.
 3/ ***graph file*** – a directed acyclic graph generated using the networkx package.

 Examples of these files have been provided in the repository.
 These are the inputs used to train the model presented in the associated publication.
 These example files were generated from unitig data created from filtered paired fastq files.
-They were subsequently processed into ‘patterns’ to reduce the size of the dataset.
+They were subsequently processed into ‘patterns’ (see above) to reduce the size of the dataset.
 Patterns represent groups of features which have perfect correlation, i.e. they occur in identically sets of isolates.

 ## Optimised model
 A fully optimised HC model, presented in the main manuscript has been mae available in the ***'optimised_model'*** directory.
 The model parameters were optimised using a genetic algorithm as implemented in [TPOT](https://github.com/EpistasisLab/tpot).
 Additional details have been provided in the main manuscript.
 This directory contains a pickled file containing: